A microscopic traffic flow model on network with destination-aware V2V communications and rational decision-making: The models with full information

 In order to compute the RUE the procedure is similar to the previous case, but it must be repeated at any time $t$ because of the time-dependence of $\TT$.
 Indeed, in this case $\TT(t,\r)$ is defined as the time needed to drive along road $\r$, starting from the beginning of the road at time $t$.
 The travel time depends on the other cars present on the road, thus different congestion levels actually affect the weights $\TT$.

 While in the macroscopic setting one can simply define $\TT(t,\r)=\int_\r \frac{dx}{v(\rho(t,x))}$, with $\rho(t,x)$ being the density of vehicles and $v(\rho)$ being their velocity, in a microscopic setting, instead, the computation of $\TT(t,\r)$ is much more tricky.
 Several techniques were used in the literature, and many other papers, especially in the engineering literature, lack some details on this point.
-Here are some possible methods: \begin{enumerate} \item[M1.] $\TT$ is the average travel time experienced by the cars passed along the road before time $t$, duly weighted in time to prioritize most recent vehicles. \item[M2.] $\TT$ is any increasing function of the number of vehicles on the road at time $t$. \item[M3.] $\TT$ is equal to $L_\r/\hat v_\r$, with $\hat v_\r$ being the average velocity of the cars on the road $\r$ at time $t$. \end{enumerate} In any case, it must be considered that one can get very large values for $\TT$ (or even $+\infty$), because of the presence of queues.
+Here are some possible methods: \begin{enumerate} \item[M1.] $\TT(t,\r)$ is the average travel time experienced by the cars passed along the road $\r$ before time $t$, duly weighted in time to prioritize most recent vehicles. \item[M2.] $\TT(t,\r)$ is any increasing function of the number of vehicles on the road $\r$ at time $t$. \item[M3.] $\TT(t,\r)$ is equal to $L_\r/\hat v_\r$, with $\hat v_\r$ being the average velocity of the cars on the road $\r$ at time $t$. \item[M4.] $\TT(t,\r)$ is the time needed to reach the end of the road $\r$ by a \textit{probe vehicle} that starts moving at time $t$ from the beginning of the road $\r$.
+The probe vehicle exists only in a fictitious simulation, which is an exact copy of the real one (same network, cars, and dynamics) and it is ran to the side of the main simulation, when needed. \end{enumerate} In any case, it must be considered that one can get very large values for $\TT$ (or even $+\infty$), because of the presence of queues.
 Moreover, yet another difficulty arises when DUE comes into play, we will detail this point in the next section.

 The DPP takes the form

 where $\bar t$ is any \textit{fixed} time, which acts as a parameter here in this context.

 Then,